-B. Actions by UNESCO at global level
+B. Action at the global level

-- 10. On a global level, UNESCO continues to publish and disseminate educational and reference materials in many languages which promote human rights and a culture of peace.
-An updated list may be found in the appendix to this report. - 11.
-Special attention is given to the role of textbooks as instruments of a culture of peace.
-The first of a new series of studies planned on images of the other in textbooks has been carried out on 'The narrative of the Palestinian refugees in Israeli and Palestinian history and civic textbooks'.
+10. At the global level, UNESCO continues to publish and disseminate educational and reference materials in many languages, which promote human rights and a culture of peace.
+An updated list is contained in the appendix to the present report.

+- Special attention is given to the role of textbooks as instruments of a culture of peace.
+The first of a new series of studies planned on images of the other in textbooks has been carried out on "The narrative of the Palestinian refugees in Israeli and Palestinian history and civic textbooks".
 Other studies are being planned on primary and secondary textbooks used in the Balkan countries.
-The September 1996 Meeting on Education for a Culture of Peace (Rio de Janeiro) and the November 1996 Conference on History and a Culture of Peace (Cartagena, Colombia) both examined how to reorient educational materials and curricula to support peace, stability and development in Latin America.
-At the Cartagena Conference, recommendations and commitments were made to launch a number of activities in 1997 aiming at revising textbooks in Latin America.
+The Meeting on Education for a Culture of Peace, held at Rio de Janeiro in September 1996, and the Conference on History and a Culture of Peace, held at Cartagena, Colombia in November 1996, both examined how to reorient educational materials and curricula to support peace, stability and development in Latin America.
+At the Cartagena Conference, recommendations and commitments were made to launch a number of activities in 1997 aimed at revising textbooks in Latin America.
 Two subregional meetings with editors and publishers of history textbooks and the Government of Colombia, in collaboration with the Andean Pact and the Andrés Bello Commission, are currently elaborating a project which will present the history of Latin America in terms more conducive to a culture of peace. - 12.
 In order to promote intercultural understanding, UNESCO has been producing a multi-volume series of history books which sheds light on human development in its full complexity.
 These books show that history is more than battles and conquests.
 Titles include the History of Mankind, General History of Africa, History of the Civilizations of Central Asia, Aspects of Islamic Cultures, General History of Latin America, History of the Caribbean and Contribution of Arab Civilizations to Latin American Culture via the Iberian Peninsula. - 13.
-Since the 1996 report, the UNESCO Associated Schools Project (ASP) Network has continued to grow considerably: as of June 1997, 4,220 institutions, in 137 countries were participating, and they are beginning to be linked via an electronic network.
-Two new pilot projects were recently launched through regional seminars: the Western Mediterranean Sea Project and an ASP Partnership Solidarity Twinning Project.
-Based on results of seven subregional Culture of Peace Festivals for Children in 1995, ASP is preparing a 'Peace Pack' with a wide variety of illustrated educational resource materials for primary-school classroom activities. - 14.
-Peace is promoted through the activities which support linguistic diversity carried out by the LINGUAPAX University Network in partnership with the UNESCO Chair in linguistics at Mons, Belgium.
-One of the most important projects of the Network is the preparation of a World Linguistic Atlas.
-Among its projects are the promotion of the Khmer national language in Cambodia (in co-operation with the European Union) and a new project being launched on bilingual education in Central America.
+Since the 1996 report, the UNESCO Associated Schools Project (ASP) Network has continued to grow considerably: as at June 1997, 4,220 institutions in 137 countries were participating, and they are beginning to be linked via an electronic network.
+Two new pilot projects were recently launched through regional seminars: the Western Mediterranean Sea Project and an ASP Partnership Solidarity Twinning project.
+Based on results of seven subregional Culture of Peace Festivals for Children in 1995, ASP is preparing a "peace pack" with a wide variety of illustrated educational resource materials for primary-school classroom activities. - 14.
+Peace is promoted through activities which support linguistic diversity, carried out by the LINGUAPAX University Network, in partnership with the UNESCO Chair in Linguistics at Mons, Belgium.
+One of the most important projects of the Network is the preparation of a world linguistic atlas.
+Among its projects are the promotion of the national language Khmer in Cambodia (in cooperation with the European Union) and a new project being launched on bilingual education in Central America.